SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/02-software-lifecycle.md

 Complete the rest of the weeks of the above same course on Coursera to learn followings:

-- Interfacing with Requirements and Implementation
+- Interfacing with Requirements and Implementation, and
 - The role of Architecture in Design

 ---